Kurama622/llm.nvim/README.md

 # llm.nvim

-Free large language model (LLM) support for Neovim based on [cloudflare](https://developers.cloudflare.com/workers-ai/models/).
+Free large language model (LLM) support for Neovim based on [cloudflare](https://dash.cloudflare.com/).

+You need sign up on [cloudflare](https://dash.cloudflare.com/) and get your account and API key.
+Then you will find all [models](https://developers.cloudflare.com/workers-ai/models/) on cloudflare, where the models labeled as beta are free.

 ## Screenshots
 ### Chat